English at Northbrook is led by Mrs Spence

 Our Curriculum Drivers

 - HEART Values – English at Northbrook is designed to open a world of imagination and creativity which brings us happiness through its adventures.
-We aim high and aspire to be writers who can change the world!
-Our divers reading program provides us with a world to other cultures and teaches us to respect everyone, no matter their differences.
+We aim high and aspire to be readers who use our love of stories, and ability to find out information to change the world!
+Our diverse reading program provides us with a window to other cultures and teaches us to respect everyone, no matter their differences.

 - Literacy and Language – At Northbrook, Oracy is of the utmost importance and every writing and reading session is built around a program of Language and communication development that strengthens children’s vocabulary and language skills.